New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 How do I contain an agent incident quickly?

-Update the Intercept policy to deny all tools for the affected agent or server.
-Intercept's hot-reload applies the change immediately without restart.
+Switch the policy on the affected grant to deny by default in the dashboard — a grant with no policy also denies every call.
+The change applies at the gateway immediately without restart.
 This is faster than shutting down the agent process and preserves the ability to investigate through continued logging.

 What should an agent incident response plan include?